conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 ```

 **Connector checks**
-- `metadata.connectCluster` is a valid KafkaConnect Cluster
+- `metadata.connectCluster` is a valid Kafka Connect Cluster
 - `metadata.name` must belong to the Application Instance

 **Conduktor annotations**